Badhan-BUET-Zone/badhan-web/README.md

 ## App Overview

-Badhan,Buet Zone App is a record keeping app that enables the volunteers to synchronize their blood donation activities.It helps the volunteers to track record and update the donor profiles.
+Badhan,Buet Zone App is a record keeping app that enables the volunteers to synchronize their blood donation activities.
+It helps the volunteers to track record and update the donor profiles.

 There are 3 types of user in this app.